0xboz/blog/_posts/2019-08-07-how-to-run-debug-cpp-with-vscode-on-debian.md

 Here comes another question: how can I utilize VSCode debug option with C++ codes?

-First of all, let us check if our system have GNU Debugger installed.
+First of all, let us check if our system has GNU Debugger installed.

 ```
 sudo apt install gdb